Future Students | Undergraduate Applicants

 The study of communication is so many things: dynamic, diverse, critical, applied, focused, wide-ranging and vital to understanding and making change in our modern world.

-As a CMNS student you’ll explore the complexities and interplay of media, culture, technology, society, politics and policy.
+As a CMNS (Communication) student you’ll explore the complexities and interplay of media, culture, technology, society, politics and policy.
 You’ll be involved in front-line research and learning that focuses on the history, the currency and the future of communication and media.

 Theory, research and applied skills combine to make this a dynamic, important degree to help you achieve your career goals.